-Maybe, Regardless of how safe apricots are for French Bulldogs, you will want to avoid letting them eat the stone of the fruit.
+Maybe, Regardless of how safe apricots are for French Bulldogs, you will want to avoid letting them eat the fruit’s stone.
 It is well known that the stone in apricots has small amounts of cyanide, which can be extremely harmful (and even deadly) in large quantities.

 Are Apricots Good For French Bulldogs?

 Apricots contain beta carotene as well as other antioxidants.
-These substances can actually slow down your French Bulldogs ageing process as well as prevent oxidative damage to his cells.
+These substances can actually slow down your French Bulldogs’ aging process as well as prevent oxidative damage to his cells.
 Additionally, beta carotene is converted to vitamin A within the body, providing even more benefits for your Frenchie.

 Are Apricots Bad For French Bulldogs?

 As long as they are eaten in moderation, apricots themselves are not harmful to dogs.
-It is important to moderate your dog’s intake of fibre and sugar, which is found in apricots, as too much of either can cause vomiting and diarrhea.
-Do not worry; if they eat a bit too much, it shouldn’t pose any lasting or serious health issues.
+It is important to moderate your dog’s intake of fiber and sugar, which is found in apricots, as too much of either can cause vomiting and diarrhea.
+Do not worry; if they eat too much, it shouldn’t pose any lasting or serious health issues.

 There is no real problem with apricots except for the pit or stone.
-Cyanide is found in apricot seed and stone, as well as many other fruit seeds and stones.
+Cyanide is found in apricot seed and stone and many other fruit seeds and stones.
 Poison is released from the stone when your French Bulldog chews them, which is then absorbed.

 Furthermore, swallowing these hard stones can cause choking hazards and intestinal blockages.
 All in all, apricot stones are best avoided as they only cause trouble and contain no nutrients.